Last Modified November 30, 2023

 Will I be charged for the information?

-While we can charge for information, we do not usually.
-The only exception is a £10 fee for processing requests for personal information under the Data Protection Act or if you are requesting information in a specific format.
+Request for information are usually free.
+The only exception is if you are requesting information in a specific format.
 We will tell you in advance if a fee applies.

 Our publication scheme